leon4rd/test/README.md

-## How do you fix a damaged jack-o-lantern?
-You use a pumpkin patch.
+## What's the difference between a rooster and a crow?
+A rooster can crow but a crow cannot rooster.